vincent-peugnet/wcms/MANUAL.md

 - Geolocalisation: to set [latitude](#latitude) and [longitude](#longitude) metadatas
 - Templating
 - Advanced
-- Help : a quick synthax reference for markdown and W synthax
+- Help : a quick syntax reference for markdown and W syntax

 ##### contents area